 Before we get into things like the assessment and what you need to measure – all the technical stuff – let’s look at some critical tips that you can use to help make sure a client feels welcome.

 Because remember, I already mentioned that they are probably far more nervous than you are, especially if they are gym scene newbies.

-It kind of goes without saying but if you are a person that struggles with punctuality, don’t let your first meeting with a client be an occasion where time-keeping lets you down.
+It goes without saying, but if you are a person that struggles with punctuality, don’t let your first meeting with a client be an occasion where time-keeping lets you down.

-In fact, say your appointment is scheduled at 10 am, make sure you are 15 minutes early.
+In fact, say your appointment is scheduled at 10 am, then ensure you are 15 minutes early.

 The chances are they may be early too.

 Don’t hang around on the gym floor waiting for your new client to come and find you.

 I’ve already said you should be punctual, which means waiting for them at the gym reception.

 It just makes the right impression if your client walks in, and there you are, smiling, energetic, and ready to help them.

 It’s a great way to make them settle down and feel less nervous.